: Hart's Camp

 Bay Point Landing

-Chic Stays, Bocce Ball and Clam Digs in Coos Bay
+Chic Stays, Museums and Oysters in Coos Bay

 Bay Point Landing, at the edge of Coos Bay on the southern Oregon Coast, hosts 14 Airstreams, each featuring partial views of the bay, with modern touches that include skylights, kitchenettes, private bathrooms, outdoor fire pits and access to the on-site clubhouse (home to a bocce-ball court and an indoor heated saltwater pool).